Al-Wala' wal-Bara': History

-The concept is derived from the Qur'an, and according to Wagemakers the earliest groups to have derived it in particular were the early Ibadi and Khawarij movements.
+The concept is derived from the Qur'an, with the earliest groups to have derived it in particular were the early Ibadi and Khawarij movements.
 Later on it also became associated with the Shi'a.
 Sunnis were less enthusiastic about a concept that they associated with heterodox groups, and the founder of the Hanbali school, Ahmad ibn Hanbal (d.
 241 H/ 855 CE) in particular was reported to have dismissed loyalty and disavowal to specific individuals as Bidʻah.
 However within a few hundred years, the Hanbali scholar Ibn Taymiyyah (d.
 728 H/ 1328 CE) adopted the idea in order to ensure Muslims were sticking on the straight path in disavowing the religious practices of the local non-Muslims.
 Muhammad ibn Abd al-Wahhab (d.
 1792 CE) being influenced by his teachings, taught this doctrine which subsequently has a central place in Wahhabism and modern Salafism.